 Stile Antico have a virtual performance of Spem in Alium on their website

-collection of videos on their Facebook page including
+an interesting collection of videos on their Facebook page

 Robert Pearsall’s beautiful “Lay a Garland” with Andrew Cooper singing all parts.